matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 similar to [MSC3932](https://github.com/matrix-org/matrix-spec-proposals/pull/3932)
 for extensible events.
 This does not seem like a good fit since room versions are not usually interested in non-state events.
 It would additionally require a stable room version before use, which would unnecessarily delay usage.
+Another MSC can address this concern, such as in the extensible events series, if desirable to be gated by a room version for a "clean slate" approach.

 ## Security considerations

-None foreseen.
+None not already described.

 ## Unstable prefix